Learning Abroad Center

 Who will advise me and help me with course approvals?

 Learning Abroad Center advisers can help you find program and course information to help you prepare for your study abroad academic planning discussion with your academic adviser.
-Once you have narrowed down your program options, meet with Religious Studies DUS, Jeanne Kilde, to ensure courses will satisfy Religious Studies program requirements.
+Once you have narrowed down your program options, meet with Religious Studies DUS, Nathanael Homewood, to ensure courses will satisfy Religious Studies program requirements.
 Also, meet with your academic adviser to use the Academic Planning for Study Abroad (APSA) form to structure your academic planning.

 College/Department Scholarships for UofM Students